AhoyISki/duat/book/src/scripting-duat/hook-module.md

 fn setup(opts: &mut Opts) {
     // Note the Pass, so you have mutable global state access.
-    // The type of the second argument is inferred, it is only
+    // The type of the second argument is inferred. hook::add::<ModeSwitched>(|pa, switch| {
-    // included here for example's sake.
-    hook::add::<ModeSwitched>(|pa, switch| {
         if switch.old.name == "Insert" && switch.new.name == "Normal" {
             _ = context::current_buffer(pa).save(pa);
         }
     });

+    // Handle is an alias for Handle<Buffer> and is frequently
+    // seen in various hooks.
-    hook::add::<BufferOpened>(|pa, handle: &Handle| {
+    hook::add::<BufferOpened>(|pa, buffer: &Handle| {
-        let buf = handle.write(pa);
+        let buf = buffer.write(pa);
         match buf.filetype() {
             Some("rust" | "cpp") => {
                 buf.opts.wrap_lines = true;